One of the overlooked aspects of WebRTC is how it is changing the media engines market, reducing it to a commodity.

 I have no clue how good they are faring these days – I assume it is still business as usual for the most part.
 I also assume that their sales pipeline no longer include startup companies – these will handle the porting of WebRTC on their own.

-SPIRIT-DSP took the public stance of FUD – essentially putting fear, uncertainly and doubt into their customers when it comes to adopting an open source media engine and going to the route of WebRTC. here’s a recent article they published recently about the state of WebRTC.
-While I can’t say they are lying in there, they are definitely ignoring the shift in the market.
+SPIRIT-DSP took the public stance of FUD – essentially putting fear, uncertainly and doubt into their customers when it comes to adopting an open source media engine and going to the route of WebRTC.

 Also known as Mediatrix or M5T is a provider of VoIP software stacks for endpoint development, focused around SIP.
 They have their own media solutions, probably from third parties, but now?
 Now they offer WebRTC based SIP clients as well.

 The deal here is simple – they took WebRTC, ported it to whatever operating system is required, did the driver integration to wherever it was needed, and added the missing codecs to fit SIP solutions.
 So now you have a lot more voice codecs and video codecs in there – something that is required in the unmanageable world of SIP interoperability.

 Like Media5, D2Tech is another company who dos VoIP software stacks for endpoint development.
 In December 201, they issued a press release: D2 Technologies to Discuss Impact of Browser-based Voice and Video Communication at WebRTC.

 Half a year later, that’s the only indication on their website around WebRTC.
 I’d say this isn’t promising…

 Their market is still there.
 You can still license RCS and VoLTE software stacks, but I wonder what market size and growth do such solutions see and expect to see moving forward.